 September and October are also great times to visit, particularly for truffle hunting and olive harvesting.

 Places Worth Checking Out on the Istrian Coast

 No trip to Croatia is complete without a visit to the Adriatic coast!
 Luckily, the Istrian peninsula is no exception.
 You can easily continue your road trip through Istria’s lush green interior to the sparkling Adriatic Sea.
 Most coastal destinations can be reached in just a few hours by car.

 Here are some that are worth checking out:

 Rovinj is a charming town made up of colorful houses crowded onto a tiny peninsula.
 Spend a few hours or days getting lost in its enchanting piazzas and cobblestone streets, or bathe in the crystal waters of Lone Bay.
-For more on what to do in Rovinj, check out this post.
+Discover more things to do in Rovinj here.